jlmelville/smallvis/docs/spectral.md

 Both versions of the normalized adjacency matrix $D^{-1} W$ and
 $D^{-1/2} W D^{-1/2}$, have eigenvalues that vary between -1 and 1.

-For graph Laplacians, the the smallest eigenvalue is 0.
+For graph Laplacians, the smallest eigenvalue is 0.
 For the normalized Laplacians $L_{sym}$ and $L_{rw}$, the maximum value an eigenvalue can attain is
 2. *December 9 2021*: For proof, see
 [Spectral Graph Theory](http://www.math.ucsd.edu/~fan/research/revised.html),